David Dobie: Battle of Arnhem (Operation Market Garden)

 After his recovery, Dobie joined the 6th Airborne Division.
 Early in 1944 he returned to the 1st Airborne Division and commanded the 1st Battalion of the 1st Brigade in the rank of lieutenant colonel.
 The 1st Battalion was deployed during the Battle of Arnhem.
-After landing on the Ginkelse Heide near Ede on 17 September 1944, it was ordered to advance through the Ede-Arnhem road and to occupy the high, northern part of Arnhem, in order to protect the 2nd and 3rd Battalions with the Arnhemse Rijnbrug as objective.
+After landing near the small village of Wolfheze on 17 September 1944, it was ordered to advance through the Ede-Arnhem road and to occupy the high, northern part of Arnhem, in order to protect the 2nd and 3rd Battalions with the Arnhemse Rijnbrug as objective.
 The 2nd Battalion, led by John Frost, was the only one to reach the Rhine Bridge.
 German opposition was much tougher than expected, cutting him off from the rest of the division.

 On the way to Arnhem, Dobie's battalion met with fierce resistance at the Amsterdamseweg near Wolfheze.
 Dobie led his men off the road and tried to head towards the bridge in a circumferential motion.
 However, the British did not make much progress.
 The 1st Battalion suffered heavy losses on 19 September during the fighting in Arnhem, where it got stuck on the way to the Rijnbrug near the Elisabeths Gasthuis.
 Dobie was injured and captured by the Germans, but later managed to escape.
 He was taken to the Sint Elisabeth hospital.
 Dobie ran away when a German confiscated his watch and showed it to a nurse.
 He found shelter with a Dutch doctor who lived near the Sint Elisabethgasthuis.
 After two weeks, he was smuggled out of the city.
 He then independently attempted to cross the Rhine, but failed due to the strong German presence near the riverbank.
 He was then picked up by Elisabeth Spies while he was roaming the Ginkelse Heide.
 She brought him to Ede, where on 16 October he came into contact with Menno de Nooij, one of the leaders of the Edese resistance.